titi-rex/42-cursus/README.md

 #### General
 I use a structure storing everything i need for the game.
 #### Map parsing
 First step : get the map.
-Rather than use GNl, i made a function reading the file in one shot, then split the result by '\n' .<br>
+Rather than use GNL, i made a function reading the file in one shot, then split the result by '\n' .<br>
 After ward the parsing is quite easy, the biggest difficulty being finding if there is a path.
 To do that, i used a simple backtraking function. <br>
 Th map is stored in struct with position of wall, collectible, starting position and exit in a char ** <br>
 #### The game